(I ran this post last year and am running it again, not because of my extreme laziness, but because I love telling you about my mother.)

 Mum has always drawn people to her – but gossips, troublemakers, and people who are disloyal to other people need not apply.

-If you ask Mum a question she doesn’t want to answer, she acts like she didn’t hear you, so she can prepare her answer while you’re asking the question again.
+If you ask Mum a question she doesn’t want to answer, she acts like she didn’t hear you, so she can come up with an answer while you’re asking the question again.
 It’s a good tactic and it makes me laugh every time.
 Try it yourself.
 It works until people catch on.

 There can be “nothing to eat” in the house, but up in the attic where I live with the rest of the bats, incredible aromas waft up from the kitchen, and when I go downstairs it looks like a five-star chef stopped by.